twolfson/foundry-release-npm-build/README.md

 }
 ```

 Our reasoning is this library was already a one-off.
-If anyone wants more customization (e.g. flags, running `npm run compile` instead), then it would be more configuration for a single command.
+If anyone wants customization (e.g. flags, running `npm run compile` instead), then we would configuration options.
+That would be overkill for a single command.
 The custom command covers that easily and transparently.

 -----------